We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Rear USB not compatible with Android Auto or Mirror-Link

-• Some users report occasional screen flicker or lag
+• Occasional screen flicker or lag reported by some users

-• Limited display size compared to 7-inch floating units
+• Smaller display compared to larger floating-screen units

 Why I Chose This Product?

-If you’re tight on dash space but still want smart features like CarPlay, Android Auto, and a responsive touchscreen, the Efflemour really delivers.
+If you’re tight on dash space but still want modern features like CarPlay, Android Auto, and a responsive touchscreen, the Efflemour really delivers.
 It gives you the feel of a high-end system in a smaller, more affordable package.
+It’s one of the smartest compact touchscreen solutions I’ve come across during my research.

 Full Review